sideshowdave7/pythonia/Lexer/README.md

 	Helper functions:
 		tab_processor:
 			uses the stack to track indent levels.
 It was necessary to have the tab processor call PYTHONIA-OPTIMUS-LEXER, allowing us to cons in the indents and dedents without creating a sublist.

+                ilj-comment and ilj-stringliteral:

+                        keep track of comment, or string context in lj-lexer

 		ilj-*:
 			implicit line join methods used for tracking how far in we are, and when to return from the lexer;